-Quick Note- If you’re easily offended by ritualistic animal killings andor ceremonial nudity you may want to skip this one…..
+Quick Note- If you’re easily offended by ritualistic animal killings andor ceremonial nudity (it was like we were about to film a really taboo and niche category of adult porn for a site like https://www.hdpornvideo.xxx/?hl=ja) you may want to skip this one…..

-“Who want kill pig?” shouted the man leading our ceremony.
-My arm instantly shot up as if it had a mind of it’s own.
+“Who want to kill the pig?” shouted the man leading our ceremony.
+My arm instantly shot up as if it had a mind of its own.
 I’m not sure why, it just sort of happened.
 A sort of subconscious arm-jerk reaction.
 I walked to the center of about 30 people, most of them fellow cruisers here to participate in the Malekula Port Sandwich festival.
 I was handed a club and led over to a pig that was to be sacrificed and eaten for the ceremony.
-The pig was bound and tied at the feet and laying on it’s side.
-The ceremony leader pointed at the pig’s head and made a striking motion to the center of it’s skull.
+The pig was bound and tied at the feet and laying on its side.
+The ceremony leader pointed at the pig’s head and made a striking motion to the center of its skull.

 We had just watched a ceremonial dance put on by the Small Nambas tribe of Dravai Village, South East Malekula.
 The natives were wearing their traditional dress for the dance which means a lot of testicles were out and about.
 There are two tribes of Nambas here, the Big Nambas and the Small Nambas.
 I know what you’re thinking right now, and NO- it has absolutely nothing to do with the size of their family jewels or any other thing located in that general area!
 The Big Nambas just wear more leaves and cover up their rear ends.
 The Small Nambas simply wrap their penis in a fibrous leaf, throw on a belt fashioned from tree bark, and tie the end of the penis leaf cover into the belt holding it at attention.
+You might even go as far as saying that they are not short of running out of ideas when it comes to finding ways to cover their penis, although getting them pierced may not be at the top of their list.
 The Big Nambas belt is a bit wider and uses a different type of leaf.
 Both tribes leave their testicles pretty much exposed.
+It’s as though they really don’t see the need to cover it up, it’s a natural sexual organ for necessary events if you understand me!
+And each and every one of us is a fucking machine by nature to put it rather crudely, so to them I suppose they don’t see the point in hiding that.

 While the cruisers and other tourists sat down under a thatched roof shelter for an already prepared lunch I wondered off into the bush, following the men carrying the pig.
 They loaded it into the back of a pickup truck and roared off leaving a trail of dust behind them.
 I asked the ceremony leader where they were going with the pig and explained that I wanted to see the rest of the ceremony.
 The man asked me to sit down and a few minutes later returned with another man.
 “Brian, this is the Chief of Dravai village.
 His name is Chief Joseph.
 He says you may come to the Kastom Nakamal.”
 With a somewhat guilty and pained expression he explained that a Kastom fee of 1000 vatu (about $10US) was required.
 He went on to explain that all people not of their tribe had to pay the fee, even natives from other tribes.
 No worries I said and whipped out a 1000 vatu note.
 The Chief smiled and a few sentences in the local unintelligible dialect were exchanged.
 “The Chief says that we will wait for the French Army truck.
 When it arrives we will all go to the village together.”